marttcw/marttkfmanager/README.md

 ## To-Do; Plans for later releases:

 * Add find/search entrybox
-* Right click menu future features
- * Ability to delete file
- * Ability to move file
- * Ability to copy file
 * Add configuration button and window
-* About window style change
+* Main and About window style change

-### Future Dependencies

-* python-gobject
-* python-gst-1.0